2023 Best Linguistics & Literature Schools in Virginia

 The average amount in student loans that comparative literature majors at GMU take out is $23,000.

-William & Mary came in at #6 in this year’s edition of the Best Linguistics & Literature Schools in Virginia ranking.
-Located in the suburb of Williamsburg, William & Mary is a public college with a medium-sized student population.
+William & Mary landed the #6 spot in the 2023 rankings for the best linguistics and comparative literature programs.
+Located in the suburb of Williamsburg, William & Mary is a public school with a medium-sized student population.

 Full Linguistics & Comparative Literature at William & Mary Report

-Christopher Newport University came in at #7 in this year’s edition of the Best Linguistics & Literature Schools in Virginia ranking.
-Located in the medium-sized city of Newport News, CNU is a public school with a small student population.
+Christopher Newport University ranked #7 on this year’s Best Linguistics & Literature Schools in Virginia list.
+Located in the city of Newport News, CNU is a public college with a small student population.

 The average amount in student loans that comparative literature majors at CNU take out is $26,165.